New York City Construction Accident Attorney Fighting for Workers Since 1992

 Determine if there are any witnesses to your accident and seek their help.
 Get their contact information.

-If you are injured, go to the hospital to have your medical conditions checked.
-If you are in need of an ambulance, ask for one.
+After an injury, go straight to the hospital to have your medical conditions checked.
+If you need an ambulance, ask for one.
 Tell the ambulance attendants and all medical personnel everything that hurts.
 It is important to document all areas of your body which were injured as a result of the accident.
 This will allow doctors to treat the affected areas and avoid disputes later as to which areas of your body were injured as a result of the accident.

-BEWARE OF BEING “STEERED” BY YOUR EMPLOYER, FOREMAN, SUPERVISOR OR UNION OFFICIAL TO PERSONAL INJURY FIRMS.
+BEWARE OF BEING “STEERED” BY YOUR EMPLOYER, FOREMAN, SUPERVISOR OR UNION OFFICIAL TO PERSONAL INJURY LAW FIRMS.

 Many illegal immigrant workers who are injured while working fear bringing clams because of their immigration status.
 Even if your immigration status is illegal, it cannot be considered in determining whether you are entitled to worker’s compensation benefits or your right to bring a personal injury lawsuit.
 Your status is protected and cannot be reported to the authorities.